Common Red Oak 4/4 planed and sanded! $350 per bdft!

 Board Edging

-We have a 20 hp 3 phase, twin laser, two sided blade edger, custom made for us by Baker Sawmill Products.
-Its a state of the art, hydraulically driven machine that cuts the rough edges off boards as quick as they can be fed into the conveyor.
-Its a very specialized piece of equipment that we believe adds an extra bit of quality to our boards. |
+We have a 20 hp 3 phase, twin laser, two sided blade edger.
+It's a state of the art, hydraulically driven machine that cuts the rough edges off boards as quick as they can be fed into the conveyor.
+It's a very specialized piece of equipment that we believe adds an extra bit of quality to our boards. |

 |